 Trust and confidence in institutions: Police, justice and courts systems [PDF, 684KB]

-Three new papers were published in October 2021 to discuss some select findings from the first wave of the PM Glynn Survey on Hope, Trust and Belonging.
+Three papers were published in October 2021 to discuss some select findings from the first wave of the PM Glynn Survey on Hope, Trust and Belonging.

 Key Findings from the 2018 Baseline Survey sets out a selection of findings from the initial survey data, which serves as the baseline for tracking changes in what Australians think about a range of important issues.
 The next PM Glynn Survey will be conducted in early 2022